marlinprotocol/oyster-serverless/README.md

 cargo build --release
 ```

-<b>Run the binary file within Oyster by utilizing supervisord and proxy the server using a vsock-to-IP proxy.</b>
+<b>Run the binary file within Oyster by utilizing supervisord and proxy the server using a vsock-to-IP proxy : </b>
 ```
 #Server
 [program:server]